-Ingress Routing allocates incoming calls based on the selected Customer Rate Card, which in turn Egresses to a specified provider.
-It allows multiple rate cards to be used with or without a prefix.
-This is checked according to the longest prefix first, then the shortest for a match.
+Ingress Routing is the process which allocates an incoming call (dialed by our customers) based on the assigned Customer Rate Card, which then Egresses the call to a specified provider.
+This allows multiple rate cards to be used with or without a prefix.
+First, a check is done for the longest prefix, then shortest prefix is checked for a match.
 If no prefix is matched, it will match the rate cards with mutually exclusive destinations.
-If there are multiple rate cards with the same prefixes, you must set up a dial plan with a tech prefix to identify the correct card.
+If there are multiple rate cards with the same prefixes, you must set up a dial plan with a Tech Prefix to identify the correct card.

 Routing Templates and more

 Create templates for customer routing in Routing Global.
 For more information on Routing, see Routing Setup in our Video Guides for a detailed walkthrough.
 Additional documentation can be found in the Routing Overview and Routing Strategy sections.

 View and configure existing routes on the Routing tab in the Customer card.
 Click the under Ingress Routing to create a new route.

 Rate Card: Also known as Tariff, this allows you to select the rate card used on a customer's account.
 There are 3 ways these calls can be handled:

 - Internal: Send a call to the ConnexCS Class5 (Voice Mail, IVR, etc).
 If selected, the "Auto" option becomes available, which will generate dial strings from all possible internal extensions.

 - Extension: (uses SIP users in Customer > Auth configured SIP Users) Send a call to a SIP Authenticated user on the account.

 - Customer IP: (uses IPs in Customer > Auth configured IPs) Send a call from an agent back to the customer's PBX, using either the Tech Prefix (Ex: #9) or a Dial String (Ex:

 - To Carriers: Select a carrier to send the call to terminate somewhere outside of the ConnexCS system.